-Upon the completion of this offering, we will have 22,614,289 shares of common stock outstanding, including 133,317 shares issued under our dividend reinvestment plan on June 3, 2008 and assuming no exercise of the underwriters' option to purchase additional shares of common stock.
-The 10,000,000 shares of common stock (assuming no exercise of the underwriters' option to purchase additional shares) sold in this offering and the 133,317 shares issued under our dividend reinvestment plan will be freely tradable without restriction or limitation under the Securities Act, other than any such shares purchased or received by our affiliates.
+Upon the completion of this offering, we will have 22,480,972 shares of common stock outstanding, assuming no exercise of the underwriters' option to purchase additional shares of common stock.
+The 10,000,000 shares of common stock (assuming no exercise of the underwriters' option to purchase additional shares) sold in this offering will be freely tradable without restriction or limitation under the Securities Act, other than any such shares purchased by our affiliates.
 Any shares purchased in this offering by our affiliates will be subject to the public information, manner of sale and volume limitations of Rule 144 under the Securities Act.
 Our remaining 12,480,972 shares of common stock that will be outstanding upon the completion of this offering will be "restricted securities" under the meaning of Rule 144 promulgated under the Securities Act and may not be sold in the absence of registration under the Securities Act unless an exemption from registration is available, including exemptions contained in Rule 144.